TECH-SQUAD-DSA-project/Pygame-Car-Racer-final-project/README.md

 - Static screen — no interaction.
 - No car, movement, or AI yet.

+### ✅Strengths:
+-Nice use of OOP with abstract car and player-specific car.
+-Smooth rotation + acceleration logic.
+-Clean drawing and frame handling with clock.tick(FPS).

 ---

 ## 🚗 Project 2: Player Car Movement